testomatio/examples/README.md

 We prepared a set of demo projects which can easily be created from Testomatio app.
 Learn how you can import tests from popular JavaScript frameworks.

+## ONLY Javascript global installer (linux and mac only)

+1. npm i
+2. npm run install-all

 ## JavaScript

 * [Cucumber](https://github.com/testomatio/examples/tree/master/cucumber)